 Ema is currently developing an artist mentorship programme for 2018, to mark a 20 year anniversary of Platform 1 Gallery.

-Ema founded Platform 1 Gallery in 2005.
-Initially the space was co-founded as a community art studio in 1998 with a group of local art students from Elliott School in Putney.
+Ema founded Platform 1 Gallery in 2005, the space was co-founded as a community art studio in 1998 with a group of local art students from Elliott School in Putney.

-In respect of the appointment of the first woman director at Tate Modern, Ema collaborated with Amy Dingham of Procreate Project and FILIA performer Susan Merrick in a live and online group performance, the 'DAW Public Takeover’, held in front of the Gallery, indorsed by the Guerilla Girls, August 2017.
+In respect of the appointment of the first woman director at Tate Modern, Ema collaborated with Amy Dingham of Procreate Project and FILIA resident - performer Susan Merrick in a live and online group performance, the 'DAW Public Takeover’, held in front of the Gallery, endorsed by the Guerilla Girls, August 2017.

-Ema was a partner in innovative robotic technology start up RoboFold, which merged Architecture, Art and Design with metal folding.
-She co-organised Shape to Fabrication in 2014 celebrating the makers behind London Olympics and in 2012 assisted in managing the design and build of the Zaha Hadid collaboration for Venice biennale's centre-piece 'Arum'.
+Ema's creative thinking got her partnership in innovative robotic technology start up RoboFold, which merged Avant Garde Architecture, Art and Design with metal folding.
+She co-organised Shape to Fabrication in 2014 celebrating the makers behind London Olympics and in 2012 assisted in managing, design and build of the Zaha Hadid Architects collaboration for Venice biennale's centre-piece 'Arum'.